-- 3.10.2.1 The operable part of controls such as vending machines and vehicle park auto-pay machines, electrical switches and wall sockets should be: - (a) located adjacent to a clear floor space that has a minimum width of 900 mm; - (b) located at a height of between 450 mm to 1200 mm from the floor level as shown in Figure 31; - (c) operable by one hand; - (d) of a type that does not require tight grasping, pinching or twisting of the wrist; and - (e) operable with a force less than 22N. - 3.10.2.2 The key pads, card readers and intercom buttons should be provided at a height of between 800 mm and 1000 mm from the floor level. - 3.10.2.3 The colour of controls and operating mechanisms should contrast with their backgrounds.
+- 3.10.2.1 The operable part of controls such as vending machines, electrical switches, wall sockets and intercom buttons should be: - (a) located adjacent to a clear floor space that has a minimum width of 900 mm: - (b) located at a height of between 600 mm to 1200 mm from the floor with the exception of vending machines and vehicle park auto-pay machines where the upper limit of the controls shall not extend beyond 1200 mm from the floor level as shown in Figure 32; - (c) operable by one hand; - (d) of a type that does not require tight grasping, pinching or twisting of the wrist; and - (e) operable with a force less than 22N. - 3.10.2.2 The colour of controls and operating mechanisms should contrast with their backgrounds.